 Many times, having written something, I will ask myself, “how would Clive James go reading this?”
 I imagine him reading some of my poems, with his deep, mellifluous voice of granite, single malt in hand, providing it the heft only he can.

 I am indebted to him for expanding the possibilities of the written word.
 He was never afraid to take risks.
 Never afraid.
 When I’m stuck I remember this from him – “I get up in the morning, make myself a cup of coffee, walk up the stairs to my office, stare out the window and do what all great writers must do, absolutely nothing.”
 He is Don Bradman, Betty Cuthbert and Dame Joan Sutherland.
 He is one of the greats.
-See you in the library Clive.
+Thanks Clive, I’ll see you in the library.